Alexandra Humbel

 A current cause of stress for career transitioners is the necessity to get extra training.
 Will you be able to learn as fast as you used to?
 Is your brain capable of memorizing new knowledge?
 How awkward will it feel to sit on a school bench at your age?
 What will your ex-colleagues think?
 How will you cope with homework, supervision, and exams?
 Most likely, all of these fears will materialize.
 Yes, you will feel intellectually rusted.
 Yes, you will have to deploy your best efforts to catch up.
 Yes, it will feel awkward sometimes.
 Yes, some well-intentioned peer will ask what the hell do you expect, getting back to school at your age.
 And yes, homework sucks.
 But the reward is invaluable.
 Your decision to be a student again is a gift you offer to yourself and an investment in your future.
 The process is fun too.
 Learning has its own way to pump up your spirit and upgrade your self-image.

-10. You will never look back
+5. You will never look back

-Maybe the most important thing I which I had known is that there is no way back.
+Maybe the most important thing I have learned is that there is no way back.
 More accurately, there is no desire to go back to square one.
 You are a creature of movement, like all living creatures in this world.
-The journey towards a fulfilling second act of life is bumpy and interesting.
+The journey towards a fulfilling second act of life is both bumpy and interesting.
 We talked about the inner reward of learning, and learning comes in many different ways.
 Questioning the status quo makes you more alive.
 Taking bold moves towards work and life that you love triggers renewed energy.
-And keep in mind that you might well become a source of inspiration for other people’s own journey into transition.
+And keep in mind that you might well become a source of inspiration for other people’s own journey into their own second act.

-Career Transitioning: 10 Things I Wish I’d Known Earlier (Part 1)
+Career Transition After 40: 5 Things I Wish I Had Known Earlier

 Career Transitioning